Window Spool

 Fast-track optimization transformation

-This rewrite is not possible if one or more of the aggregate functions used on the windowed data is a MAX or MIN function.
-It is also not possible if the window is specified with RANGE.
-And it doesn’t provide enough benefit if the maximum number of rows in the window is 4 or less.
+Whether this rewrite is possible depends on the aggregate functions used.
+See the table of all aggregate functions for which functions prohibit this optimization.
+The optimization is also not possible if the frame is specified with RANGE.
+And it doesn’t provide enough benefit if the maximum number of rows in the frame is 4 or less.
+(Note that the cut-off point of 4 is not documented and subject to change without notice).
 In all those cases, no rewrite is done and the standard functionality is used.

-But when ROWS is used to specify a window of 5 or more rows, and the aggregate functions do not include MIN or MAX, then the optimizer will rewrite an aggregate with a window that does not allow for fast-track optimization to an equivalent form that uses two aggregates with two different window definitions that both DO qualify for fast-track optimization.
-The rewrite is based on the fact that all aggregates except MIN and MAX (which are already excluded) are cumulative.
-So this means that for each average, the result of applying an aggregate over the window defined by ROWS BETWEEN startpoint AND endpoint is always equal to the result of applying that aggregate over the window defined by ROW BETWEEN UNBOUNDED PRECEDING AND endpoint and then subtracting that aggregate over the window defined by ROW BETWEEN UNBOUNDED PRECEDING AND (one row before startpoint), with appropriate handling for the NULL values returned from aggregating an empty window.
+But when ROWS is used to specify a large enough frame, and all required aggregate functions allow for this optimization, then the optimizer will rewrite an aggregate with a frame that does not allow for fast-track optimization to an equivalent form that uses two aggregates with two different frame definitions that both DO qualify for fast-track optimization.
+The rewrite is based on the fact that all qualifying aggregates are cumulative.
+So this means that for each average, the result of applying an aggregate over the frame defined by ROWS BETWEEN startpoint AND endpoint is always equal to the result of applying that aggregate over the frame defined by ROW BETWEEN UNBOUNDED PRECEDING AND endpoint and then subtracting the same aggregate over the frame defined by ROW BETWEEN UNBOUNDED PRECEDING AND (one row before startpoint), with appropriate handling for the NULL values returned from aggregating an empty frame.

 The result will be an execution plan that at first sight appears to use many more Segment, Sequence Project, and Window Spool operators than the query seems to justify, but because these are all able to use fast-track optimization, it’s still the faster option.